Qantas has gone from beloved to disgraced by 'treating the public with total disdain'

-Many readers writing in have been life-long Qantas travellers, but their recent experiences with the airline have prompted them to vow to never travel with the flying kangaroo again.

-Sue Starfield wrote in about her son’s Qantas nightmare, ending her email by stating that it’s “Weirdly comforting to realise we are not alone” in her disappointment in the airline.
+Sue Starfield wrote in about her son’s Qantas nightmare, ending her email by stating it’s “weirdly comforting to realise we are not alone” in her disappointment.

-With work training ahead of her, no clothing or toiletries on hand, and her training materials lost in the Ballina airport, she found herself driving to the airport from Lismore at 5am the next morning so she could be showered, dressed, and ready for work at 8.30am.
+With work training ahead of her, no clothes or toiletries on hand, and her training materials lost in the Ballina airport, she found herself driving to the airport from Lismore at 5am the next day so she could be showered, dressed and ready for work at 8.30am.

-“Despite numerous efforts, no one has any idea where our bags are,” Harvey said.

-What’s also abundantly clear is that staff are bearing the brunt of traveller distress, even as passengers are very aware they are not to blame.
+What’s also abundantly clear is that staff are bearing the brunt of traveller distress, despite passengers being aware they are not to blame.

 Aviation chaos is not just a Qantas thing.
 But …

-It’s not just Qantas or Australian airports that are experiencing chaos.
-In Europe and the US, as the summer holidays begin, travellers are experiencing excruciating waits at airports for check-in and baggage at major airports as staff face longer waiting times for security clearance to begin their training, meaning airports and airlines are woefully understaffed.
-London’s Heathrow Airport in particular has been experiencing baggage chaos.
+It’s not just Qantas or Australian airports experiencing chaos.
+In Europe and the US as the summer holidays begin, travellers are experiencing excruciating waits at airports for check-in and baggage at major airports as staff face longer waiting times for security clearance to begin their training, meaning airports and airlines are woefully understaffed.
+London’s Heathrow in particular has been experiencing baggage chaos.

 Speaking at a Leadership Matters breakfast hosted by The West Australian on Wednesday, Joyce brushed off the situation in Australia, saying things were much worse in Europe.

-Of course, what Joyce didn’t acknowledge was that as Qantas’ CEO he has contributed significantly to the staffing issues of our national carrier, waging a war on his staff for the better part of a decade.
+Of course, what Joyce didn’t acknowledge was that as Qantas’ CEO he has contributed significantly to the staffing issues, waging a war on his staff for the better part of a decade.
 As Bernard Keane wrote earlier this week, in 2011 Joyce shut down the airline rather than deal with engineers, pilots and transport workers and their unions.
 In the pandemic, he sacked 6000 workers, including almost 1700 baggage handlers.
-He is subsequently headed to the High Court to appeal a ruling by the federal court that outsourcing these peoples jobs was unlawful — potentially leaving the national carrier with a huge bill.
+He is subsequently headed to the High Court to appeal a ruling by the Federal Court that outsourcing these peoples jobs was unlawful — potentially leaving the national carrier with a huge bill.

-But the CEO was firm on his position that Australia was ahead of the world, telling breakfast attendees that airline travel in Australia will get back to pre-COVID conditions in “weeks or months” but that “in Europe, it will be years to that level”.
+But the CEO was firm that Australia was ahead of the world, telling breakfast attendees that airline travel in Australia will be back to pre-COVID conditions in “weeks or months” but that “in Europe, it will be years to that level”.

-According to Joyce, the airport queues and baggage snarls were an issue of focus at the recent International Air Transport Association conference, a conference held from 19-21 June in Doha, Qatar, that Joyce was presumably on his way to while hundreds of Qantas passengers were left sleeping on hard floors for 24 hours in Dallas airport.
+According to Joyce, the airport queues and baggage snarls were an issue of focus at the recent International Air Transport Association conference, a conference held from June 19-21 in Doha, Qatar, that Joyce was presumably on his way to while hundreds of Qantas passengers were left sleeping on hard floors for 24 hours in Dallas.

 Which brings us to another question: where is Joyce?